kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - Copy from the rule group’s JSON in Portal/ARM.
 Use placeholders in docs.
 Provide full ARM IDs in automation (Policy/CLI/IaC).

 - Can I reuse one guard configuration across many clusters?
   - Yes.
-Use `Microsoft.ContainerService/upgradeGates/{gateName}` and bind clusters via `properties.upgradeGate.id` on the named child (preferred).
+Use `Microsoft.ContainerService/upgradeGateProfiles/{profileName}` and bind clusters via `properties.profile.id` on the child resource (preferred).

 - Does this replace blue/green upgrades?
   - No. It complements them by adding app SLO gating to canary/soak phases and optional rollback.